Sunday, November 3, 2024

 - Let the Right One in- Swedish film- child vampire bonds with child who is not a vampire

 Best final girl- now I suspect you all think I'm going to say Sidney Prescott as Scream is my favourite franchise but no, it is one of the other Scream survivors.
 Gail Weathers is my favourite final girl.
 Why?
 Gail is everything that a final girl should not be, by all accounts she should have died early in the first Scream.
 Final girls (or male equivalents) are meant to be girl (or boy) next door types, they are meant to be virginal, they are meant to be likeable, and they are not meant to drink or swear.
-Gail drinks, smokes, and swears; she is hugely unlikeable; she doesn't seem to be virginal; and she is definitely not girl next neighbour.
+Gail drinks, smokes, and swears; she is hugely unlikeable; she doesn't seem to be virginal; and she is definitely not the girl next neighbour.
 Spoilers if you are trying not to know who survives in this franchise, but Courtney Cox's Gail Weathers now holds the record for survivor who has appeared in the most consecutive films in a horror franchise (I think it might be characters full stop not just survivors actually).

 Clare's horror hills on which she will die on- these are very unpopular opinions but just saying The Blair Witch Project (1999) and Hereditary (2018) are not good and definitely not scary.
 Blair Witch was not helped by my not being a fan of hand held camera work but legit somewhere in the middle of them all yelling "Josh" a lot, I fell asleep for about five to ten minutes.
 It was in the cinema and I was SO bored that for the bits of the film where I was awake I was largely looking at my watch and thinking "when will this end".
 Hereditary I know a lot of people find deeply terrifying, but I found it derivative (especially of Rosemary's Baby) and not scary.
 Was the car crash a shock?
 A little.
 Was Toni Collette's performance good?
 Very much so, you can give a good performance in a bad film.
 Is it scary?
 No. Before anyone asks, yes I saw it at a cinema and not at home in my comfort zone, I still think it isn't good.

-So that is some horror film ranting... some of these I might have made you curious about, some the opposite, please don't watch Victor Frankenstein as it do suck, and leaving you with some classic final girls (as this film madness was largely brought to you by Wes Craven slashers that seems a good piece to leave things)
+So that is some horror film ranting... some of these I might have made you curious about, some the opposite, please don't watch Victor Frankenstein as it do suck, and leaving you with some classic final girls (as this film madness was largely brought to you by Wes Craven slashers that seems a good place to leave things)

 Sunday, August 4, 2024